Raising Your FICO Score for Home Ownership

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-You'll still get approved for a loan with a lower score, but the interest accrued in the long run could be more than double that of an individual with a better FICO score.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double the amount of an individual with a better FICO score.

-Staying on top of your FICO score is the first step in buying a home.
-Call us at (727) 458-4969 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in owning a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are strategies to boost your score.
+You want an improved score, but how do you get it?
 Building your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+It can be hard to make a significant change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these pointers:

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
 But, make sure you pay them off in no more than two or three payments.

 - Keep up with payments.
-Late payments hurt your credit history.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a bank.
+Delinquent payments drastically drop your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a bank.

-- Ensure that your credit history is correct.
+- Correct your credit report.
 If you find mistakes on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't sound like a good idea.
+- Spread your debt around.
+At first, this doesn't seem like a good idea.
 But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the most of your debt taking up the balance a single card.
+It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt taking up the balance a single card.

-Knowing the ways you can build up your credit score, you can move toward becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Florida Real Estate Center, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Florida Real Estate Center, the loan process is sure to go more smoothly so you, too, can achieve home ownership.

 Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.